efourb/projects-data-scientist-practicum/README.md

 ### Project 9:
 Protected the personal information of the clients of the insurance company by the method of data conversion.

-You can view Project 9 online here, or find it in the corresponding folder of the this repository.
+You can view Project 9 online [here](https://nbviewer.org/github/efourb/projects-data-scientist-practicum/blob/main/P09%20Linear%20Algebra/P9%20Linear%20Algebra.ipynb), or find it in the [corresponding folder](/P09%20Linear%20Algebra/) of this repository.

 ## Numerical Methods